eu-digital-identity-wallet/eudi-lib-jvm-openid4vp-kt/README.md

 ## Overview

 This is a Kotlin library, targeting JVM, that supports the [OpenId4VP](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html) protocol.
-In particular, the library focus on the wallet's role using this protocol with constraints included in ISO 23220-4 and ISO-18013-7 and provides the following features:
+In particular, the library focuses on the wallet's role using this protocol, and provides the following features:

 | Feature                                                                                                                   | Coverage                                                                                                                               |
 |---------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|